sweeklys/ansible-minecraft/docs/index.rst

 ==================================================

 This role installs `Minecraft <https://minecraft.net/>`__ or `Spigot <https://www.spigotmc.org/>`__ and configures it to run under `systemd <https://wiki.freedesktop.org/www/Software/systemd/>`__ or `Supervisor <http://supervisord.org/>`__.
-Its recomendet to use the ``systemd`` process managment.
+Its recommended to use the ``systemd`` process management

 .. note::
-  | For all steps (Development,starting the Server and executing tests) the User must accept the `Minecraft EULA <https://account.mojang.com/documents/minecraft_eula>`__, by own configured property!
+  | For all steps (Development,starting the Server and executing tests) the User must accept the `Minecraft EULA <https://account.mojang.com/documents/minecraft_eula>`__, by own configured properly!
   | by example setting a envierment property like ``export mc_accept_eula=true``

-This Documentation shoud be describe how you use and develop this Ansible Role.
+This Documentation should be describe how you use and develop this Ansible Role.
 You find a list of possible role configurations at :ref:`role_config_variabels`.

 .. toctree::